Astronomy and Medieval Society

 Aylin Malcolm (exhibit curation, descriptions, website construction) is a Ph.D. candidate in medieval literature and science at the University of Pennsylvania.
 To learn more about Aylin's research, visit aylinmalcolm.com.
 Please direct feedback and questions to malcolma[at]sas.upenn.edu.

-This is an online version of an exhibit curated for the 2019 Annual Meeting of the Medieval Academy of America at the University of Pennsylvania.
-Visit os.pennds.org/MAA2019 for more information about the exhibits at this conference.
+This is an online version of an exhibit curated for the 2019 Annual Meeting of the Medieval Academy of America.
 Nicholas Herman and Whitney Trettien offered valuable advice on curation and web design.
-All manuscripts are from the Kislak Center for Special Collections, Rare Books and Manuscripts.
+All manuscripts in this exhibit are held by the Kislak Center for Special Collections, Rare Books and Manuscripts.
 Volvelle gif by Natalie Naor and Dot Porter.